isomerpages/mlaw-corp/_realign/1-keyfeatures.md

 * Contracts to which section 4 of the International Interests in Aircraft Equipment Act (Cap.
 144B) apply
 * Contracts to which the Sale of Goods (United Nations Convention) Act (Cap.
 283A) apply

 An eligible party to a Contract Affecting Essential Services and National Interest may not terminate the contract under the Re-Align Framework if certain conditions are met but may renegotiate the pricing of the contract.
-More information can be found here <hyperlink to Contracts Affecting Essential Services and National Interest>.
+More information can be found [here](/realign/process-essential-services).

 <u>How to apply</u>